robertbaker13/phase-0-handbook/guided-pairing-sessions.md

 ##Feedback and Transparency

-You will receive feedback for the GPS sessions in two ways: 1) verbally in the final 5-10 minutes of each session and 2) via email.
-The verbal feedback will address immediate impressions from the session whereas feedback via email will be tailored to you.
-Email feedback will also include a summary of whether we believe you are on track for success at Dev Bootcamp.
+You will receive feedback for the GPS sessions via email.
+Email feedback will include a summary of whether the guide believes you are on track for success at Dev Bootcamp.

 We are sharing this information with you for a couple of reasons: